MOHasssan12/Embedded-Linux/Embedded_linux_tasks/buildroot/README.md

 Explanation:

--    SIMPLEAPP_SITE: The URL of your GitHub repository.
+-    HELLOAPP_SITE: The URL of your GitHub repository.
--    SIMPLEAPP_SITE_METHOD: Specifies that the source should be fetched using Git.
+-    HELLOAPP_SITE_METHOD: Specifies that the source should be fetched using Git.
--    SIMPLEAPP_SITE_VERSION: Sets the version tag or branch of the repository to use.
+-    HELLOAPP_SITE_VERSION: Sets the version tag or branch of the repository to use.
--    SIMPLEAPP_BUILD_CMDS: Commands to build the package, using Buildroot’s cross-compiler.
+-    HELLOAPP_BUILD_CMDS: Commands to build the package, using Buildroot’s cross-compiler.
--    SIMPLEAPP_INSTALL_TARGET_CMDS: Commands to install the package into the target directory.
+-    HELLOAPP_INSTALL_TARGET_CMDS: Commands to install the package into the target directory.

 Create Config.in

-In the package/simpleapp directory, create a Config.in file:
+In the package/helloapp directory, create a Config.in file:

 ```
-touch ./package/simpleapp/Config.in
+touch ./package/helloapp/Config.in
 ```
 Edit Config.in with the following content:

 ```
-config BR2_PACKAGE_SIMPLEAPP
+config BR2_PACKAGE_HELLOAPP
-    bool "simpleapp"
+    bool "helloapp"
     help
-        simpleapp package.
+        helloapp package.

 ```

 Explanation:

--    config BR2_PACKAGE_SIMPLEAPP: Defines a configuration option for the package.
+-    config BR2_PACKAGE_HELLOAPP: Defines a configuration option for the package.
--    bool "simpleapp": Indicates it’s a boolean option that can be enabled or disabled.
+-    bool "helloapp": Indicates it’s a boolean option that can be enabled or disabled.
 -    help: Provides a description of the package.